yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-setup-configuration.md

 Before starting the dashboard configuration, ensure you have completed the [Prerequisites](doc:prerequisites-apple-pay) process to obtain the necessary Apple Pay certificates and merchant credentials.

-## Step 1: Add the Apple Pay Connection
+## Step 1: Add the Apple Pay connection

 To add the Apple Pay connection to the Yuno Dashboard, follow these steps: